Yandex Cloud

 1. Authenticate in the CLI as a user or a federated user.

-2. If you don't have a service account yet, create one and configure access rights for it.
+2. If you do not have a service account yet, create one and configure access permissions for it.

 To authenticate as a service account: